rsmith-nl/ft232-pms5003/README.rst

     2018-04-13T15:21:54Z 11 14 17 2154 604 82 4 4 2

 Each line is a single data point.
-The columns are seperated by spaces.
+The columns are separated by spaces.
 Apart from the first column, all columns are unsigned integers.
 The meaning of the columns is:

-* UTC date and time in ISO8601 format
+* UTC date and time in ISO-8601 format
 * PM 1.0 in μg/m³
 * PM 2.5 in μg/m³
 * PM 10 in μg/m³